eMedical, our electronic health processing system, is used to process Australian immigration health examinations.

 Important: In some countries, you must complete your health examination electronically unless exceptions apply.

-As at 1 August 2014, electronic health processing for Australian immigration health examinations is available in:
+As at 1 September 2014, electronic health processing for Australian immigration health examinations is available at eMedical enabled clinics in:

-If you attend a clinic that is eMedical enabled, you must provide a health identifier (HAP ID) in order to book an appointment to complete your health examinations.
+If you are completing your health examinations electronically (using eMedical) you must provide the clinic with a health case identifier (HAP ID) in order to book the appointment to complete your health examinations.

-This means you can only complete your health examinations before lodging your visa application if you:
+This means that you can only complete your health examinations before lodging your visa application if you:

 - hold a current valid passport; and

-- first use My Health Declarations service to obtain a health identifier (HAP ID).
+- use the My Health Declarations service to obtain a HAP ID to provide the clinic.

-Or you need to wait until you have lodged your visa application and have been provided with a HAP ID by us.
+Otherwise you need to wait until after you have lodged your visa application and been provided with a HAP ID before you can complete your health examinations.

-To find an electronic health processing clinic near you, look for the eMedical logo next to the clinic's name in the panel physicians list.
+To find an eMedical enabled clinic near you, look for the eMedical logo next to the clinic's name in the panel physicians list.

 For information about eMedical and your personal information, see eMedical and your personal information (54KB PDF).